Tessil/tessil.github.io/_posts/2016-08-29-benchmark-hopscotch-map.md

 Regarding the load factor, most open addressing schemes get bad results when the load factor is higher than 0.5, even with robin hood probing.
 Only `tsl::hopscotch_map` is able to cope well with a high load factor like 0.9 without loosing too much in lookup speed offering a really good compromise between speed and memory usage.

-Regarding the memory usage, `spp::sparsepp` beats `google::sparse_hash_map` in every speed test for the price of a little memory increase.
+Regarding the memory usage, `tsl::sparse_map` beats `google::sparse_hash_map` in every speed test for the price of a little memory increase.
 And even if it is a bit slow on insert, it offers an impressive balance between memory usage and lookup speed.

 More tests could be done with different hash functions.
 We are using the Clang implementation of `std::hash` as hash function in all our tests for a fair comparison.
 Some other hash functions may give better results on some hash map implementations (notably `emilib::HashMap` and `google::sparse_hash_map` which have terrible results on the random shuffle inserts test).
 We could also test the hash maps with a poor hash function to see how they are able to cope with a bad hash distribution.